saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

     <b>Neighbor BFD status: Session up</b>
 ```

-The neighbor state is `FULL` and the the BFD session that provides us with fast failure detection is also up.
+The neighbor state is `FULL` and the BFD session that provides us with fast failure detection is also up.
 Other details can be verified by issuing the `show ospf 1 interface` command, like so:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show ospf 1 interface GigabitEthernet0/0/0/1.10